 The Intern will gain the following skills:

-- Will have the opportunity to learn about the organization’s unique approach to international grantmaking, and build knowledge in our grantmaking areas, including natural resource rights, civil and political rights, sexual health and reproductive rights and disaster relief.
+- The opportunity to learn about the organization’s unique approach to international grantmaking, and build knowledge in our grantmaking areas, including natural resource rights, civil and political rights, sexual health and reproductive rights and disaster relief

-- Will gain a first-hand understanding of the intricacies of running communication for an internationally-oriented non-profit organization whose primary audience is domestic
+- First-hand understanding of the intricacies of running communication for an internationally-oriented non-profit organization whose primary audience is domestic

-- He/she will develop an understanding of our audiences and how we approach our various products, publications, etc.
+- An understanding of our audiences and how we approach our various products, publications, etc.

 How to Apply:

 This is a paid 8-week program, beginning June 22nd and concluding August 14th.
 It is designed for students who have completed at least one year at a college or university.
 Students interested in pursuing a summer internship at AJWS should submit a resume and application via email to firstname.lastname@example.org with the name(s) of the internship(s) in the subject line.